 HIKING.
-Besides the longer hikes mentioned in preceding paragraphs, there are delightful short walks, such as through Castle Crest Gardens and along Sunset Trail on the rim.
+Besides the longer hikes mentioned in preceding paragraphs, there are delightful short walks, such as along Discovery Point Trail on the rim, and through Castle Crest Wildflower Gardens.

-Those who desire information about other interesting places in the park and vicinity are invited to inquire at park headquarters and the information building.
+Those who desire information about other interesting places in the park and vicinity are invited to inquire at park headquarters and the Information Building.

-Fishing.
+FISHING.
 Angling amid the scenic beauty of Crater Lake is an experience long to be remembered.
-No fish were native to Crater Lake, the first planting of rainbow trout having been made in 1888.
-In recent years only rainbow trout and silverside salmon have been planted.
-Trolling has proved to be the most successful method of catching the daily limit of 10 fish per person.
-From July 1 to September 5, rowboats are available.
+No fish were

+8,156 feet, is the highest point on the native to Crater Lake; the first planting of rainbow trout was made in 1888 by William G. Steel.
+In recent years only rainbow trout and sockeye (kokanee) salmon have been planted.
+Trolling has proved to be the most successful method of fishing.
+The daily limit is 10 fish per person.
+From about mid-July to Labor Day, rowboats are available.
 Shore fishing usually may be enjoyed from the latter part of June until late September, depending on weather conditions.
 No license is needed to fish in Crater Lake.
 Possession or use of fish as bait is not allowed.

 WINTER VISITS.
 Since the park is open the year round, you may enjoy Crater Lake's fantasy of snowy splendor and participate in winter sports.

-Steep and gradual slopes, according to speeds desired, are numerous in the park and are ideal for skiing.
-Professional ski meets are discouraged, but special attention is given to amateur sports.
+Two trails from the Rim Village to park headquarters are maintained for skiers in winter.
+Professional ski meets are discouraged and amateur sports encouraged.

-There are no overnight accommodations in the park from September 15 to June 15, but warming-room facilities are provided at Rim Village.
+There are no overnight accommodations in the park from about September 15 to June 15, but warmingroom facilities are provided at Rim Village.